rzk-lang/sHoTT/src/simplicial-hott/09-yoneda.rzk.md

 A covariant family is representable if it is fiberweise equivalent to covariant homs.
-In order to check if this is the case, it is not necessary to know if the family if covariant or not.
+In order to check if this is the case, it is not necessary to know if the family is covariant or not.

 ```rzk
 #def is-representable-family